Yvonne has been an online writer for over eight years. Her articles focus on everything from recipes to children's

 5. Tom's of Maine Toothpaste

-This toothpaste has several differences to the others.
-One minor difference it is doesn't come in a cardboard tube, so saves packaging.
-One major difference is that it now comes in two variations - and one variation contains fluoride.
+This toothpaste has several differences from the others.
+One minor difference is that it doesn't come in a cardboard tube, so it saves on packaging.
+One major difference is that it now comes in two variations—one with fluoride.
 If your children are very young, be sure to buy the fluoride-free variation.

-Since 2006, Tom's has been partially owned by Colgate-Palmolive who of course make a different kind of toothpaste.
+Since 2006, Tom's has been partially owned by Colgate-Palmolive which, of course, also makes a different kind of toothpaste.
 Part of the sale agreement was that Tom's ethical policies would remain as before.
-I first bought Silly Strawberry before 2006, and didn't notice any changes, except that plastic tubes replaced the previous metal ones.
+I first bought Silly Strawberry before 2006 and didn't notice any changes, except that plastic tubes replaced the previous metal ones.

 This toothpaste contains some ingredients that are listed above as potentially controversial, but Tom's has a reputation for transparency and lists the sources of most of their ingredients on the tube and of all on their website.

 - Although prices vary, Silly Strawberry is generally much cheaper than the other brands reviewed.
-I found it online at as little $2.99 or £2.20 for 90 ml.
+I found it online at as little as $2.99 or £2.20 for 90 ml.

 - Tastes good.